Jaishel/Healthcare/README.md

   How It Works:

 We gather data on specific healthcare metrics on various nations.
-This data is then plugged into our bespoke Cohorting system, which allows us to group nations for comparison with similar nations — ones with similar approaches to healthcare universality AND that serve similar ethnic population ranges.
+This data is then plugged into our bespoke Cohorting system, created in Power BI, which allows us to group nations for comparison with similar nations — ones with similar approaches to healthcare universality AND that serve similar ethnic population ranges.

   Highlighting Outliers: